 A: The Academic Assessor liaises with the Practice Assessor to confirm progression at the end of each Part.
 Communication must be scheduled for this to occur and may be face to face or though other communication methods.

 Q: What happens if the student has not satisfied the criteria for progression?

-A: The Practice Assessor and Academic Assessor will liaise and complete an action plan and escalate as appropriate in line with the local university processes.
+A: The Practice Assessor and Academic Assessor will liaise and complete an action plan.